RAJAN13-blip/Nowcasting-Earthquake-with-Machine-Learning/README.md

 - Rejection of outliers
 - Selects the members of the group of accepted bursts, which will then be displayed as a time series.
 - Apply Exponential Moving Average to bursts to construct burst time series.
-- Optimization of the group of possible bursts with a cost function Detailed implementation and results are present in the file **Final Report**.
+- Optimization of the group of possible bursts with a cost function.

+Detailed implementation and results are present in the file **Final Report**.